 Apart from shooting burst photos, there are tons of other ways to photograph the action.
 You can try different shutter speeds and end up with all sorts of effects.

 In technical terms, shutter speed is the amount of time your shutter stays open when taking a photo.
 A fast shutter speed lets you freeze the motion, while a slow shutter speed enables you to blur your subject.

 Unfortunately, the native camera apps on most phones currently don’t have Manual settings.
 So if you plan to change your shutter speed yourself, you’ll need to download an app that will let you do that.

 One of the best apps out there that you can use is Camera +2.
 Although it features full manual controls, it’s not intimidating for beginners to use.

 If you want to try slow shutter when capturing motion, tap the plus icon beside the shutter button.
 Scroll through the options and choose Slow Shutter (aperture icon).
 Next, change the Brightness and the shutter speed by swiping their dials left or right.
-Adjust accordingly until the exposure on your screen looks decent.
+Adjust accordingly until the

 In most cases, you’ll need at least 2 seconds for a good motion blur.
 But you may use an even slower shutter speed if you want long streaks to show in your image.

 Consider mounting your phone on a tripod, such as this Manfrotto one, when using slow shutter speed.
 That way, you don’t introduce unnecessary motion blur when you’re holding your device with your hands.